 Legal and Compliance risks can arise as a result of changes in the regulatory environment.
 These risks have not significantly changed from last year.
 Legal and Compliance risk continues to be monitored given the external regulatory and political agenda both in the UK and in Europe, and in light of the uncertainties associated with the Brexit process.
-The risk that the regulator may change their view on historic activity and require retrospective changes could cause an adverse financial impact for the Company.
+The risk of regulatory change impacting the value of the Company's existing book could cause an adverse financial impact for the Company.